 Dividing up assets upon a divorce in Texas

-Whether or not a piece of property or asset is a part of the community estate or is the separate property of either you or your spouse does not really mean much until you all get divorced.
-Once the divorce is finalized whatever property is counted as separate in nature goes to whichever of you that separate property belongs to.
+Whether or not a piece of property or asset is a part of the community estate or is the separate property of either you or your spouse does not mean much until you all get divorced.
+Once the divorce is finalized, whatever property is counted as separate goes to whichever of you that separate property belongs to.

-Community property is subject to a “just and right” division by a court.
-An even, 50/50 division can occur but it does not have to and the judge will consider all factors, evidence and circumstances when making this sort of decision.
-Fault in the breakup of the marriage, separate property owned by each spouse as well as the future income earning capacity of each spouse will factor into their decision.
-Whatever “position” you find yourself in at the outset of a divorce it is critical that you have an experienced advocate in your corner to represent you and your rights in your divorce.
+Community property is subject to a "just and right" division.
+An even 50/50 division can occur, but it does not have to, and the judge will consider all factors, evidence, and circumstances when making this decision.
+Fault in the breakup of the marriage, separate property owned by each spouse, and the future income earning capacity of each spouse will factor into their decision.
+Whatever "position" you find yourself in at the outset of a divorce, it is critical that you have an experienced advocate in your corner to represent you and your rights in your divorce.

-Thank you for your interest in the subject matter we’ve shared with you over the past few days.
-We hope that you’ve learned something that is applicable to your life.
-If you have questions about anything you’ve read or just want clarification on something please contact the Law Office of Bryan Fagan, PLLC.
-A consultation with one of our licensed family law attorneys is free of charge and can be scheduled six days a week.
+I appreciate your interest in the subject matter we've shared with you over the past few days.
+We hope that you've learned something applicable to your life.
+If you have questions about anything you've read or want clarification on something, please contact the Law Office of Bryan Fagan, PLLC.
+A consultation with one of our licensed family law attorneys is free of charge and scheduled six days a week.